 Prof. RNDr.
-Eva Kontseková, DScThe Laboratory of Immunology and Neuroimmunology is focused on the understanding of the mechanisms of the neuro-immune interaction in Alzheimer’s disease neurodegeneration.
+Eva Kontseková, DScThe Laboratory of Immunology and Neuroimmunology is focused on understanding the mechanisms of neuro-immune interactions in Alzheimer´s disease and other neurodegenerative diseases.

-The group has a long tradition in the preparation and characterization of monoclonal antibodies against a wide range of proteins.
-We develop antibodies that recognize the critical antigenic determinants on the pathological forms of tau protein, which is the key player in the pathophysiology of Alzheimer’s disease.
+The group has a long tradition in the development of monoclonal antibodies against a wide range of proteins.
+We have generated many antibodies that recognize the critical antigenic determinants of the pathological forms of the neuronal protein tau, which is the key player in the pathophysiology of Alzheimer’s disease.
 These antibodies helped us to uncover a therapeutic target for pathological tau protein.
 The antibodies also serve as sensitive tools for the study of the structure-function relationship of intrinsically disordered proteins like tau.

 - Ľubica Fialová, DVM, PhD

 - APVV-20-0585 (1.7.2021-30.6.2025) Neuro-glia cell-based model for inter-neuronal spread of tau pathology

 - VEGA 2/0154/22 (1.1.2022-31.12.2024) The effect of glial cells on tau spreading in neuro-glia cell-based model for Alzheimer’s disease

 - APVV-21-0478 (1.7.2022-30.6.2025) Longitudinal monitoring of adaptive immunity after SARS-CoV -2 infection and vaccination: markers of immunity